Tinks18/python-hangman/README.md

 # HangMan Python!
 ## Project Overview

-The Economics Data Analysis Tool is a terminal based application that allows for data calculation and plotting using Google Sheets.
+The Hangman is a terminal based application that allows for playing word game and display using pyton.
 This has been created as part of my Project 3 for Code Institute.

 ## Table of Contents